-A facelift, technically known as rhytidectomy, is a surgical procedure to improve visible signs of aging in the face and neck.
+A facelift, technically known as rhytidectomy, is a Cosmetic Surgery Boston procedure to improve visible signs of aging in the face and neck.
 As we age, skin loses its elasticity and begins to sag in the mid and lower face.
 Deep creases appear between the nose and mouth, deep lines draw lip corners downward, jowls appear at the jaw line, and neck skin becomes loose and heavily creased.
 A facelift is designed to correct all of these aging features, restoring a more youthful appearance, uplifted facial contours, and improved facial skin tone.
 Your fundamental appearance is not changed but a natural, younger appearance is restored.

 Cosmetic eyelid surgery, technically called blepharoplasty, is a surgical procedure to improve the appearance of the upper eyelids, lower eyelids, or both.
 Drooping eyelids, excess skin, fine wrinkles, puffiness or bags can be dramatically improved by cosmetic eyelid surgery.
 While this surgical procedure on its own can provide marked improvement in the overall appearance of the aging face, it is often coupled with other surgical procedures such as a facelift and/or browlift.
 And again, as with any cosmetic facial surgical procedure, the ideal result is a more youthful, natural appearance-never an exaggerated, drawn, theatrical-looking result.